palmerev/portfolio-site/README.md

-# Portfolio Site
+# My Portfolio Site

-This is the source code for my personal website.
-It's built with HTML5, SCSS, and Javascript.
+Built with Bootstrap 3 and Sass/SCSS.

-Compiling the SCSS file(s) requires Sass.
-From the `css` directory, run `sass --update filename.scss:filename.css`.
+Run `sass --update styles.scss:styles.css` to compile the stylesheet.